shaoqint/shaoqint.github.io/_pages/research.md

 - Finalist, Best PhD Paper Prize, Strategic Management Society (2023)
 <br/>

-Shihao Zhou, Daitian Li, Tony Tong, and Shaoqin Tang. *“Toward a Multi-Polar Multihoming World of Artificial Intelligence.”*
+Shihao Zhou, Shaoqin Tang, Daitian Li, and Tony Tong. *“Toward a Multi-Polar Multihoming World of Artificial Intelligence.”*
-- 2nd revised and resubmit at **Journal of International Business Studies**
+- 3rd revised and resubmit at **Journal of International Business Studies**
 <br/>

 Shaoqin Tang, Ethan Poskanzer, and Tony Tong. *“The Influence of Automation on Gender Bias in Knowledge Evaluations.”*